 The two repeat methods discussed in this paper were developed in relation to house price indices.
-Neither of these models is calibrated to work in the much faster churning residential rental market.
-The advantage of the repeat methods is their relatively low data requirement, thereby reducing the cost of assembling such indices.
-This disadvantage of repeat sales not being representative of the whole housing market is again largely overcome in the rental market (where the average length of tenancy is less than two years).
+As houses change hands relatively infrequently neither of these models is calibrated to work in the much faster churning residential rental market.
+The advantage of the repeat methods is their relatively low data requirement thereby reducing the cost of assembling such indices.
+This disadvantage of repeat sales not being representative of the whole housing market is again largely overcome in a rental market where the average length of tenancy is less than two years.
 In the absence of a property rental database recording upgrades to rental properties, the model assumes repairs and maintenance to property equals depreciation.
 This may not be a valid assumption.

 The hybrid methods discussed in this paper combine elements of the repeat and hedonic methods.
 Hybrid model 1 achieves the same result as the hybrid model 2 which is more complicated and has more extensive data requirements.
-Hybrid model 1 follows the same methodology as the BMN repeat method, but has an additional variable to account for the time interval between tenancies.
+Hybrid model 1 follows the same methodology as the BMN repeat method but has an additional variable to account for the time interval between tenancies.